 Forelimb Strength & the Towel Test

 Your pet must be able to walk strongly on its front legs, with its back held in a level position.
 Use the “towel test” to determine whether or not the above is possible.
 If you have a small dog or cat we suggest you take an old towel, cut two holes in it, and place the legs through the holes.
 Remembering to keep the back level, see if your pet will walk normally.
 This action simulates our cart support system.
 If you have a large dog, a towel under each hind leg is an easier way to do the “towel test”.

-Taking a few steps and stopping or lying back on the front legs.
+- Taking a few steps and stopping or laying back on the front legs.

-It is extremely rare that a pet will fight or refuse to use a pet mobility chair.
-Try the towel test to see if your pet will tolerate this type of help.
-If it walks readily with sling support then it will do well in a cart.
+It is extremely rare that a pet will fight or refuse to use a K9 Cart.
+Try the towel test (see above) prior to ordering, to see if your pet will tolerate this type of help.
+If your pet walks readily with sling support, then they will do well in a cart.